 Where to Stay in Barcelona

 Because of the vast tourist numbers, there are LOTS of places to stay in Barcelona scattered all over the city.
-Lisa has stayed in the area around Plaza de Espana before and would recommend the area.
+Eric stayed close to La Rambla and it was busier but definitely central – his hostel made our list of great hostels in Europe.
+Lisa has stayed in the area around Plaza de Espana and would recommend the area.
 Make sure to walk down the side streets in the morning to find a café for a cheap, local breakfast.
 If you need a place to stay, you can search for Barcelona hostels or hotels and apartments available!

 Great Places to Visit in Barcelona, Spain